unavi-xyz/unavi/apps/docs/docs/deployment.md

   ghcr.io/wired-labs/host
 ```

-### Step 5 - Proxy pass
+### Step 6 - Proxy pass

-Now, you have client app listen on port `3000` and host app listen on port `4000`, you can use nginx to proxy pass to the app.
+Currently the client is listening on port `3000`, and the host on port `4000`.
+You can use nginx to proxy pass to the apps.

-listen path `NEXTAUTH_URL` then pass to your client app, and listen `NEXT_PUBLIC_DEFAULT_HOST` then pass to your host app.
+Listen path `NEXTAUTH_URL` then pass to your client, and listen `NEXT_PUBLIC_DEFAULT_HOST` then pass to your host.

 :::info
 If you are facing any issues, please join our [Discord](https://discord.gg/cazUfCCgHJ) to get help.